Intersociety Council for Pathology Information, Inc.

 A candidate must satisfactorily complete training in a program accredited by the ACGME or the RCPSC.
 The requirements are as follows:

 c.
-For certification in clinical pathology (CP) only - Three years of full-time, approved training in clinical pathology in an accredited APCP-4 program that includes at least 24 months of structured training in clinical pathology, plus a "flexible year" that may be either an additional 12 months of full-time, continued training in clinical pathology or 12 months of full-time, approved training in other areas of pathology as part of the defined accredited training program.
+Certification in clinical pathology (CP) only requires three years of full-time, approved training in clinical pathology in an accredited program that includes at least 24 months of structured training in clinical pathology, plus an additional 12 months of full-time, approved training in other areas of pathology as part of the defined accredited training program.

-Candidates holding a primary certificate from the ABP, or in certain specific situations, from another member medical specialty board of the American Board of Medical Specialties, may qualify after one to two years of appropriate training to sit for a subspecialty certification examination in blood banking/transfusion medicine, chemical pathology, cytopathology, dermatopathology, forensic pathology, hematology, medical microbiology, molecular genetic pathology, neuropathology or pediatric pathology.
+Candidates holding a primary certificate from the ABP, or in certain specific situations, from another member board of the American Board of Medical Specialties, may qualify after one to two years of appropriate training to qualify for subspecialty certification examination in blood banking/transfusion medicine, chemical pathology, clinical informatics (by experience route available until 2018), cytopathology, dermatopathology, forensic pathology, hematology, medical microbiology, molecular genetic pathology, neuropathology or pediatric pathology.